-The thickness of deck plating loaded by wheeled vehicles is to be determined by considering the concentrated loads from the wheeled vehicles.
+The thickness of deck plating loaded by wheeled vehicles is not to be less than that obtained from the formula in Pt 7, Ch 7, 301. of the Guidance.
+(2023)

 306. Deck plating carrying unusual cargoes

 The thickness of deck plating subjected to cargo loads which can not be treated as even distributed loads is to be determined taking account of load distribution for particular cargoes.